hummingbot/hummingbot-site/docs/exchanges/bit-com-perpetual.md

 If connection is successful:

 ```
-You are now connected to BIT_perpetual
+You are now connected to bit_com_perpetual
 ```